firtoz/router-toolkit/packages/drizzle-sqlite-wasm/README.md

 ### Performance Issues

-- Enable debug mode to see timing: `useDrizzle(Worker, dbName, schema, migrations, true)`
+- Enable debug mode to see timing: `useDrizzleSqliteDb(Worker, dbName, schema, migrations, true)`
 - Check Performance tab in DevTools
 - Use `logPerformanceMetrics()` to see query performance
 - Add indexes to frequently queried columns